Samir-Rashid/Samir-Rashid.github.io/_posts/2025-03-07-linux-spelunking.md

 </details>

 We can be confident that these are the steps that get taken.
 We found a path that definitely explains the chain of events.
 However, the question remains: ***who* is doing all this work?**
 Nothing happens by magic.
-There is code somewhere that is populating our plt table, and it sure is not in `a.out`.
+There is code somewhere that is populating our PLT table, and it sure is not in `a.out`.
 Or is it?

 There are two cases.
 Either this logic is in `a.out` or it is done by the kernel during the `execve` syscall to set up the process.
 It's easy to blame behavior we don't understand on things we don't understand.
 In either case, we should be able to trace what is going on.
 What if I told you dynamic loading does not use any special kernel features?
 We saw every syscall that gets called.
 If `strace` is observing a syscall happening, then it must be getting triggered by something in userspace.
 All the syscalls we see getting called are completely general.
-I don't see a syscall called "dynamic load" or anything like that to suggest a special mechanism is happening.
+I don't see syscalls called anything like "dynamic load" to suggest a special mechanism is happening.
 Unix is all about simplicity.
 Given this hint, let's take it from the top and trace to see where the code is coming from.

 Look at the bytes of `a.out` in `vim` again.
 I can see there is a bunch of text at the start and end of the binary.
 There is compile-time info at the end.
-This suggests that the text at the end is debug info and the text at the start is the ELF headers.
-Let's recompile without debug flags.
-Minimizing the test case will make it easier to find the relevant code in `a.out`.
+This suggests that the text at the end is debug info and the text at the start is the ELF header.

-TODO: I thought all debug info would be gone.
-What is that at the bottom?

-If we look carefully this time at the binary and readelf, there is this file path in both places, which we have been skipping.
+If we carefully scan the binary and `readelf` this time, there is this file path in both places, which we have been skipping.

 ```md
 [Requesting program interpreter: /nix/store/nqb2ns2d1lahnd5ncwmn6k84qfd7vx2k-glibc-2.40-36/lib/ld-linux-x86-64.so.2]
 ```

+If you have seen `bash` or `python` scripts, this is similar to the `#!` shebang placed at the start of a file[^shebang].
+This file path leads to a loader program which does the work of loading our libraries.

-> Aside: What is the loader doing to reach the start of the program?
+> :exploding_head:: What is the loader doing to reach the start of the program?
 >
-> "Copies" code and data from an executable file on disk into memory.
+> The loader copies code and data from an executable file on disk into memory.
 The loader starts execution of the program at the entrypoint specified in the ELF header.
 > The address of the first instruction is usually the start of `.text`, which contains a `_start` symbol that runs some CPU specific assembly.
 This architecture-specific assembly sets up memory and any bookkeeping that need to be done before starting `main()` by calling `__libc_start_main` [^5].

-If you have seen `bash` or `python` scripts, this is similar to the `#!` shebang placed at the start of a file.
-This file path leads to a loader program which does the work of loading our libraries.

 Isn't that cool?
 We loaded libraries with standard kernel mechanisms.
 The kernel knows how to read ELF headers and called the binary at the provided absolute file path.
 The kernel does not implement any logic to load libraries.